zaks-zaiya/ethos-base-station/README.md

 The Data User store is designed to manage user-related data, such as geographic location, biometric details, and sex.
 This is used for calculating core temperature.

+- `id`: Holds the ID of the user which is used to connect to the database and store info
+- `password`: Stores the password for the associated user ID to connect tot the database
 - `postcode`: Holds the postcode of the user.

 - `latitude`: Holds the latitude coordinate corresponding to the user's postcode.